George Ranken (soldier)

-George Ranken (4 January 1828 – 28 February 1856) was a British soldier and author.
+George Ranken (London, 4 January 1828 – Sebastopol, 28 February 1856) was a British soldier and author.
 A major in the Royal Engineers, he was known for his service in the Crimean War and his writing, mainly travel.
+Between 1850 and 1855, Ranken travelled through Canada, the United States and the West Indies.
+He took part in the efforts to extinguish the Great Fire of 1852 in Montreal.
+He was recognized for his help in saving the Literary and Historical Society of Quebec during the 1854 fire.